repeato-qa/ios-connector/README.md

 6. Include/Replace Fat Lib into project as well
 7. Call Build command for the solution
 8. Copy gererated lib from bin/iPhone and add as reference into Xamarin.iOS project

+## How to change the iOS connector implemenation and test it

+Instead of importing a swift dependency via the dialog where you paste the repo url, it's also possible to use a local clone.
+1. In XCode select your project in the left pane
+2. Navigate to "Swift Packages"
+3. Click the "+" icon
+4. paste the repository URL https://github.com/repeato-qa/ios-connector.git
+5. Select the right branch (at time of writing that's "remote-optimised")
+6. Click "Next", select "RemoteCapture" and "Finish"
+7. Clone https://github.com/repeato-qa/ios-connector.git to your disk and select the right branch
+8. Drag the "Remote" folder from finder into the iOS app project*
+9. Change the source code in the cloned repository and run your app project

+* There seems to be a bug though:
+In some cases, the package will show up in the project pane, but without the disclosure triangle, and the library it contained wouldn't show up when I tried to choose it with "Link Binary with Libraries".
+The solution I found was to close the Xcode project after dropping the Swift package.
+On reopening the project, the disclosure triangle appeared, and everything else worked.
+This is in Xcode 12.4.